 The Medicare Coverage Gap Discount Program provides manufacturer discounts on brand-name drugs to Part D members who have reached the coverage gap and are not receiving "Extra Help."
-For brand-name drugs, the 50% discount provided by manufacturers excludes any dispensing fee for costs in the gap.
-Members pay 35% of the negotiated price and a portion of the dispensing fee for brand-name drugs.
+For brand-name drugs, the 70% discount provided by manufacturers excludes any dispensing fee for costs in the gap.
+Members pay 25% of the negotiated price and a portion of the dispensing fee for brand-name drugs.

 If you reach the coverage gap, we will automatically apply the discount when your pharmacy bills you for your prescription and your Part D Explanation of Benefits (Part D EOB) will show any discount provided.
 Both the amount you pay and the amount discounted by the manufacturer count toward your out-of-pocket costs as if you had paid them, and move you through the coverage gap.
-The amount paid by the plan (15%) does not count toward your out-of-pocket costs.
+The amount paid by the plan (5%) does not count toward your out-of-pocket costs.

 You also receive some coverage for generic drugs.
-If you reach the coverage gap, we pay 56% of the price for generic drugs and you pay the remaining 44% of the price.
-For generic drugs, the amount paid by our plan (56%) does not count toward your out-of-pocket costs.
+If you reach the coverage gap, we pay 75% of the price for generic drugs and you pay the remaining 25% of the price.
+For generic drugs, the amount paid by our plan (75%) does not count toward your out-of-pocket costs.
 Only the amount you pay counts and moves you through the coverage gap.
 Also, the dispensing fee is included as part of the cost of the drug.
+The Medicare Coverage Gap Discount Program is available nationwide.
+Because our plan offers additional gap coverage during the Coverage Gap Stage, your out-of-pocket costs will sometimes be lower than the costs described here.
+Please go to Chapter 6, Section 6, for more information about your coverage during the Coverage Gap Stage.